 Transport and travel: the future

-By Daniel Griffiths, Senior Associate – Transport
+By Dan Griffiths, Director – Transport

 Transport currently accounts for a quarter of the total carbon emissions.
 Whilst there was a reduction in car travel between 2007 and 2014, the recession changed Government priorities from environmental issues to sustaining jobs, leading to reduced funding for non-car modes of travel, and the (relatively) reduced cost of driving means that travel by car is back on the rise.
 The latest National Road Traffic Forecast (NRTF) predicts up to 55 per cent traffic growth by 2040.
 As only one per cent of current vehicles on the road are not petrol or diesel, this means that the transition to low or zero carbon vehicles is a long way away and that perhaps carbon emissions from transport will also continue to rise.

 However, with increasing house prices and a desire to make better use of time when travelling, car travel may not increase at the rates currently declared in the NRTF.
 With more people living in cities than ever before, combined with the Flexible Working Regulations (2014) and a marked reduction in the number of under 21s obtaining a driving licence, arguments to counter the NRTF’s can be supported.
 The Department for Transport’s Sustainable Travel Towns initiative led to a nine per cent reduction in car use, which demonstrates that with investment in infrastructure for pedestrians, cyclists and public transport, substantial changes can be achieved.
 It also highlighted that providing accurate, up-to-date and easily accessible information is key to change travel behaviour.